-CONDITION 12.
+CONDITION 13.
 ANNUAL REVIEW OF ECOLOGICAL CONDITIONS

-Each calendar year, by April 1, the Licensee shall schedule and facilitate a meeting with USFS, CDFG, USFWS, and State Water Board to review and discuss the results of implementing the conditions in this certification, as well as to discuss other issues related to preserving and protecting ecological values affected by the UARP.
-At least two weeks prior to the meeting, the Licensee shall make available to USFS, CDFG, USFWS, and State Water Board an operations and maintenance plan for the year in which the meeting occurs.
+Each calendar year, by April 1, the Licensee shall schedule and facilitate a meeting with USFS, CDFW, USFWS, and State Water Board staff to review and discuss the results of implementing the conditions in this certification, as well as to discuss other issues related to preserving and protecting ecological values affected by the UARP.
+At least two weeks prior to the meeting, the Licensee shall make available to USFS, CDFW, USFWS, and State Water Board an operations and maintenance plan for the year in which the meeting occurs.

-CONDITION 13.
+CONDITION 14.
 RECREATION IMPLEMENTATION PLAN

-The Recreation Implementation Plan which the Licensee will develop in coordination with USFS within six months of license issuance shall include a construction schedule for the recreation facilities specified in SA Article 1-19, and shall be periodically updated in conjunction with the review of recreation developments required in the SA Article 1-18.
-The plan shall include a requirement to consult with the State Water Board and Central Valley Water Board regarding water quality permitting associated with the construction or rehabilitation of recreation facilities and to obtain the required permits before initiating construction activities.
-The permits that may be required include, but are not limited to, individual waste discharge requirements or coverage under the Construction General Permit and/or Water Quality Order 97-10.
+The Licensee shall develop a Recreation Implementation Plan in coordination with USFS within six months of license issuance.
+The Recreation Implementation Plan shall include a construction schedule for the recreation facilities specified in SA Article 1-19, and shall be periodically updated in conjunction with the review of recreation developments required in the SA Article 1-18.
+The plan shall include a provision to consult with the State Water Board and Central Valley Water Board regarding water quality permitting and approvals necessary for the construction or rehabilitation of recreation facilities and to obtain the required permits or approvals before initiating construction activities.
+Permits that may be required include, but are not limited to, individual waste discharge requirements or coverage under the Construction General Permit and/or Water Quality Order 97-10.
+Construction plans for projects identified in the Recreation Implementation Plan that have the potential to affect water quality shall be submitted to the Deputy Director for review and approval.
+Plans shall at a minimum include proposed BMPs, and erosion and turbidity control measures.
+The Deputy Director may require modification as part of approval.
+The Licensee shall file the Deputy Director's approval, together with any required plan modifications, with the Commission.
+Projects with the potential to affect water quality shall not be constructed until after receipt of Deputy Director approval and any other necessary regulatory approvals.

-CONDITION 14.
+CONDITION 15.
 TRANSPORATION SYSTEM MANAGEMENT PLAN

-Within one year of license issuance, the Licensee shall file with the Commission a Transportation System Management Plan (Transportation Plan) that is approved by USFS for roads on or affecting National Forest Service lands, which shall be updated every five years.
-The Transportation Plan shall identify the maintenance and reconstruction needs for roads associated with the UARP and shall identify those linear transportation projects for which SMUD is responsible that have the potential to cause a discharge to waters of the state or disturb the streambed.
-The Licensee shall consult with the State Water Board and Central Valley Water Board to determine whether an application for water quality certification or other permits are necessary, and shall obtain such certification or permit before initiating construction activities.
+Within one year of license issuance, the Licensee shall file with the Commission a Transportation System Management Plan (Transportation Plan) that is approved by USFS for roads on or affecting National Forest System lands.
+The Transportation Plan shall be updated every five years.
+The Transportation Plan shall identify: (1) the maintenance and reconstruction needs for roads associated with the UARP; and (2) those linear transportation projects for which the Licensee is responsible that are part of or support the UARP and that have the potential to cause a discharge to waters of the state or disturb the streambed.
+The Licensee shall consult with the State Water Board and Central Valley Water Board to determine whether a water quality certification or other permits or approvals are necessary, and shall obtain such certification, permit(s), or approval(s) before initiating construction activities.

-All road maintenance and construction shall meet USFS and ACOE specifications and best management practices.
-The Licensee shall construct, operate, and maintain Project facilities, including roads, parking and storage lots, reservoir shorelines, bridges, and culverts to maintain natural fluvial and colluvial sediment transport to the UARP reaches.
+All road maintenance and construction shall meet USFS and ACOE specifications and BMPs.
+The Licensee shall construct, operate, and maintain UARP facilities, including roads, parking and storage lots, reservoir shorelines, bridges, and culverts to maintain natural fluvial and colluvial sediment transport to the UARP reaches.